akhoury/nodebb-plugin-import/README.md

 I will keep supporting future NodeBB versions, since it's still very young and I'm a fan, but you need to submit an issue with all the details (NodeBB version, issue etc..), and I will help as fast as I can, or a pull request if you find an issue or you want to add a feature

 ### Markdown Note
-NodeBB 'prefers' Markdown as its main 'content' language, so it enables [nodebb-plugin-markdown](https://github.com/julianlam/nodebb-plugin-markdown) by default, which also aggressively sanitize all HTML from the content.
+NodeBB 'prefers' Markdown as its main 'content' language, so it enables [nodebb-plugin-markdown](https://github.com/julianlam/nodebb-plugin-markdown) by default, which aggressively sanitize all HTML from the content.
 Now, I know a lot for forum sofrware allow and have a lot of HTML content, but to be honest, converting from HTML to Markdown was such a memory hog, so I took it out of the importer.
 Here are your options:
 * If you can, convert your HTML content to markdown on your own, I was using [html-md](https://github.com/neocotic/html.md)
 * If you can't, leave it as HTML, then, DISABLE html sanitization in the __nodebb-plugin-markdown__ sttings page, but don't stop there, this is a high security risk on you and your users, so you must sanitize the UNSAFE html somehow, to do that you can install this plugin [nodebb-plugin-sanitizehtml](https://github.com/akhoury/nodebb-plugin-sanitizehtml) which will sanitize all the `<script>` tags, the `<a href='javascript:evil();'>` tags, etc. by default, even if you still want to allow safe `<a>` tags you still safely can, and all of your html content will look just fine. (`<img>` is not enabled by default, but you can just add it in the settings page)
 * Strip all html tags out, and make everything as clear text